-So, what’s holding Bangladesh back? – there is an acute problem with Startups and SMEs (arguably the most potent engine for growth) in three levels.
+So, what’s holding Bangladesh back? – there is an acute problem with Startups and SMEs (arguably the most potent engine for growth) at three levels.

 For tackling these challenges, initiatives need to be taken to circumvent Startups/emerging companies’ capital needs via Angel Investment Networks, Venture Capitals, and Private Equity Hedge Funds.
 The establishment of a vibrant equity capital market will attract the fund providers for profitable exits.

 The good news is that a growing number of local and global entities have shown interest in the Bangladesh ecosystem lately.
-These ranges from international investment companies/global companies like, Gojek, an Indonesian decacorn, who invested in the local ride-sharing company, Pathao; Ant Financials, a fintech affiliate of Alibaba Group, who invested in bKash or IFC who invested in Chaldal; and local players – both alternative investment companies under B-SEC guidelines like, BD Venture and corporates like, Epilliyon and Urmi.
+These range from international investment companies/global companies like, Gojek, an Indonesian decacorn, who invested in the local ride-sharing company, Pathao; Ant Financials, a fintech affiliate of Alibaba Group, who invested in bKash or IFC who invested in Chaldal; and local players – both alternative investment companies under B-SEC guidelines like BD Venture and corporates like Epilliyon and Urmi.

 For the country to progress in the next decade, business processes, policies, and regulations have to be more streamlined and more comfortable to start and operate startups/SMEs.
 One way forward could be to use technology and fintech platforms to register and collect taxes from companies to make it more transparent and secure.

 Third and finally, access to quality talent in the local market is a massive challenge for the business ecosystem as a whole, especially more so for Startups and SMEs.